Jiangxuejian/PDFchem/README.md

 └── webui_demo.png
 ```

-First, we create a python environment (Do NOT use `conda` to create the environment -- there is a bug):
+Firstly, it is recommended to create a python environment (Do NOT use `conda` to install `mercury` -- there is a bug):

 ```
 python -m venv pdfchem